emu7800/64-t/README.md

 So forty years later, I figured I probably should reverse engineer this and finally solve the smooth scrolling mystery.
 And perhaps, others might have interest as well.

 Enjoy!
 Feel free to drop me a line.
-It would be interesting if this resonates with anyone. :)
+It would be interesting if this resonates with anybody. :)

 ### Contents